GII/morphological_development/publications/2024_ieee_tcds/README.md

-# 2024 IEEE Transactions and Cognitive and Developmental Systems
+# 2024 IEEE Transactions on Cognitive and Developmental Systems

 This folder presents the source code and the videos of the article.